southworkscom/BotBuilder-Samples/Node/cards-RichCards/README.md

 #### Sign-In Card
 The Sign-In card is a card representing a request to sign in the user.
 Check out the `createSigninCard` function in [app.js](app.js#L101-L105) class for a Sign-In Card sample.

 > Note: The sign in card can be used to initiate an authentication flow which is beyond this sample.
-For a complete authentication flow sample take a look to the [AuthBot](https://github.com/matvelloso/authbot) (Please, notice the SimpleFacebookAuthBot sample is currently in C# only).
+For a complete authentication flow sample take a look at [AuthBot](https://github.com/MicrosoftDX/AuthBot) (Please, notice the samples are currently in C# only).

 ````JavaScript
 function createSigninCard(session) {